 Tractor-trailers are not as maneuverable as other vehicles and therefore whenever there are changing or irregular traffic patterns it can be difficult for a commercial driver to quickly adjust.

-Mechanical issues with trucks are presupposed to be avoided thru regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
+Mechanical issues with trucks are presupposed to be avoided through regular inspections and renovation. but, a few trucking agencies are less meticulous with ensuring that their automobiles are in sound situation.
 Problems with a truck considerably boom the probabilities of a lack of vehicle management.

 Poor weather conditions